SEEDS Case Management

-Hope Legal Clinic and Prairie State Legal Services and NIU Health Advocacy Law Clinic
+Hope Legal Clinic, Prairie State Legal Services and NIU Health Advocacy Law Clinic

 A team of attorneys volunteers two nights a month to meet with SEEDS Case managers to address legal issues facing the poor and homeless at Hesed House, such as reinstatement of a driver’s license, divorce, housing discrimination, tax matters, access to healthcare, education for homeless children and child visitation rights.